Senonino/data-ber-01-20/Projects/module-1_projects/02_pandas-project/README.md

 * **A cleaned CSV data file** containing the results of your data wrangling work.
 * **A Jupyter Notebook (data-wrangling.ipynb)** containing all Python code and commands used in the importing, cleaning, manipulation, and exporting of your data set.
 * **A ``README.md`` file** containing a detailed explanation of the process followed in the importing, cleaning, manipulation, and exporting of your data as well as your results, obstacles encountered, and lessons learned.
+Look [here](https://www.makeareadme.com/) for tips on how to structure a README.md file.

 ## Suggested Ways to Get Started